SimonWangOne/COMM7340_Group_Project/README.md

 # COMM7340_Group_Project
 This repository contains code for COMM7340 AI for Digital Media group projects.

+### Project Information
+In this project, we use python, XPath, and Gephi to analysis citation network among Marvel movies.
+The original data has been crawled from IMDB(http://www.imdb.com).
+Including reference and referenced between Marvel movies, and reference between Marvel and other movies.

 ### Group member:<br/>
 WANG Yaodong (19451431@life.hkbu.edu.hk)<br/>